Elg256/Cryptcrro/README.rst

 You can install it with::

-       pip install pycryptodome
+       pip install cryptcrro

-In this case, all modules are installed under the ``Crypto`` package.
+In this case, all modules are installed under the ``cryptcrro`` package.

 ``Cryptcrro`` includes both asymetric and symetric encryption, for encryption the protocols is asymetric ECIES + AES-128 or RSA + AES-128, for signing the protocols is ECDSA or RSA.